Pocket/apollo-utils/README.md

 # Apollo Utilities

+> [!IMPORTANT]
+> This repo has been moved to [Pocket's Monorepo](https://github.com/Pocket/pocket-monorepo/tree/main/packages/apollo-utils)

 We use this repository as a place to keep code we use across our apollo implementing services' repositories.
 These include plugins, dataloader functions, etc.